dibyendumajumdar/C/docs/ctour.md

 available  since  r5  is used as a stack frame header and r6 (sp) and r7 (pc) have special hardware properties.
-The code generation  routines assume that when called with register n as argument, they may use n+1, ...  (up to the first  regis- ter  variable)	as  temporaries.
+The code generation  routines assume that when called with register n as argument, they may use n+1, ...  (up to the first
+register  variable)	as  temporaries.
 Consider  the  expression `X+Y`, where both X and Y are expressions.
-As a  first  ap- proximation,  there  are three ways of compiling code to put this expression in register n.
+As a  first
+approximation,  there  are three ways of compiling code to put this expression in register n.

 1. If Y is an addressible cell, (recursively) put  X	into register n and add Y to it.

-2. If  Y is an expression that can be calculated in k reg- isters, where k smaller than the  number  of  registers available,  compile  X into register n, Y into register n+1, and add register n+1 to n.
+2. If  Y is an expression that can be calculated in k registers, where k smaller than the  number  of  registers available,  compile  X into register n, Y into register n+1, and add register n+1 to n.